 The puritanical Virgoan tendencies that developed in the medieval 11th Century and came to dominate the world in the 16th and 17th Centuries, are still evident in the order of our present day body-politic.
 The current conflict between freedom of artistic expression and conservative, puritanical government supported by politically active religious groups; between astrology and science; between conservative, orthodox Christians and gay people; and the soul-wrenching struggle over abortion-rights and the place of women in the society are all very clearly articulated examples of this Pisces/Virgo dilemma and the resistance of the archaic, entrenched Virgoan mentality to the resurging, original Piscean principles.
 In general, all of the cultural conflicts involving the struggle for human and civil rights against the traditional morality of the last millennium are an expression of this deep-seeded cultural dilemma.

 As we come closer to the end of the Piscean, i.e., Christian Age, we will see a growing emphasis on Piscean themes: transcendence, unity, inclusiveness, collective connectedness, psychic wholeness, greater service and sacrifice, faith, compassion, spiritual and emotional creativity.
 To move once again into the realm of Pisces, however, may mean abandoning some of our social standards, technologies, industries and governmental forms that have developed since the Middle Ages.
 But it also promises new standards, technologies and governmental structures more in tune with Piscean principles in order to create a more stable and peaceful transition to Aquarius.
 But no matter how much we idealize the future, the transition will not be easy–historically they never have been and there’s no reason to believe the next transition will be any different.
-We can expect a backlash from those still steeped in the traditional medieval Virgoan mentality, whose sense of discernment is perverted into discrimination.
+We can expect a backlash from those still steeped in the traditional medieval Virgoan mentality, whose sense of discernment is perverted into discrimination in various forms.
 We can expect another wave of extreme cultural division as we get closer to the actual change from Pisces to Aquarius.
 Humans, being as they are, will resist and seek to promote ‘traditional’ conservative, i.e., Virgoan values.
+That could well translate into religious dogmas increasingly informing public policies and various countries in the West, including the United States, could see a return of reactionary and authoritarian governments.
 One has to ask the question, though, who is on the right side of history?